Ghana Action Project

 Need to know

 Volunteers will live with a host family providing a unique opportunity to live with local people.
 Ghanaian society is far more traditional than western society and your hosts will expect you to live as a family member and spend time with them, whilst welcoming you with open arms.
-Your host family will also provide you with food which is a another great opportunity to become immersed in the Ghanaian culture.
+Your host family will also provide you with food which is another great opportunity to become immersed in the Ghanaian culture.

 Free time & travel